michaelavila/selecta.vim/README.md

     " As above, but will open in a :vsplit nnoremap <leader>v :SelectaVsplit<cr>

+    " As above, but will open in a :tabedit nnoremap <leader>t :SelectaTabedit<cr>

     " Find all buffers that have been opened.
     " Fuzzy select one of those.
 Open the selected file with :b. nnoremap <leader>b :SelectaBuffer<cr>